 The busyness of our world makes us believe that we don’t have time to read and study God’s Word, much less to meditate upon it.
 Think of the busyness as a weapon satan uses against you to keep you from the only true source of power, peace, joy, wisdom, and strength—God.
 Even if you are in a public line, driving, mowing grass, or racing down grocery aisles, train yourself to have God’s Word on your heart at all times.
 You might not want to listen to scripture as you speed shop after work, but you can quickly glance at a verse before getting out of your car to remind you to be patient with others so you don’t experience shopper’s rage when you are in a game of grocery buggy bumper cars in the crowded supermarket.

 I encourage you to pick up God’s Word, whether it’s an old fashioned hard copy or on your smart phone, and apply its power in your life today.
 I challenge you to download one app to support your relationship with God.
 I love The Holy Bible App by You Version, a ministry of Life Church.
 This app is so extensive that it’s hard to believe it is FREE and ad free!
 Through this app I have several translations of the bible downloaded on my phone.
 You also can choose from thousands of bible studies and devotionals to do alone or with a friend over your phone.
 You can save scripture images and even store notes for sections of your bible.
+You can even opt to listen to it as an audio Bible.
 It’s really incredible.
 Our Daily Bread is another great app for quick daily devotional reads.
 The #Bible App is an excellent resource to quickly flip through highlighted verses and biblical excerpts they update each day.
-There are many more apps out there that can aid to strengthen your walk with Christ.
+In the way of podcasts, I have been blessed by the brief, encouraging Lunchtime Word on Latoya Washington’s Broken Vessels podcasts.
+There are many more apps and podcasts out there that can aid to strengthen your walk with Christ.
 Desiring a closer walk is essential; where there’s a will there’s a way. ;-)

 “Which of you by taking thought can add one cubit unto his stature?
 And why take ye thought for raiment?
 Consider the lilies of the field, how they grow; they toil not, neither do they spin: and yet I say unto you, That even Solomon in all his glory was not arrayed like one of these.
 Wherefore, if God so clothe the grass of the field, which to day is, and to morrow is cast into the oven, shall he not much more clothe you, O ye of little faith?
 Therefore take no thought, saying, What shall we eat?
 Or, What shall we drink?
 Or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 Take therefore no thought for the morrow; for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof.”
 (Matthew 6:27-34)

 I knew my health was bad and getting worse, but so far I had succeeded by living in spite of my conditions, ignoring the problems as much as possible and attending them only as much as needed to make them less noticeable in daily life.
-It worked for many years, and I kept trying to force the continuation.
-Often that’s what we do: bandage ourselves up to get back on the track as quickly as possible.
+This strategy got me by for many years, and even after it no longer worked, I stubbornly tried to keep it going.
+Often that’s what we do: bandage ourselves to get back on the track as quickly as possible.

 I don’t want to test God’s patience like the children of Israel who followed God’s instructions to leave Egypt with the first Passover only to wander in the wilderness for forty years, refusing to take possession of the land God gave them and lamenting leaving their positions as slaves in Egypt (Exodus 11-19, Numbers 13-14).
 However, I feel that is exactly what I have done for so long.
 God called me to a different track in my life, but the safety and purpose of my old track made sense to me.
 I am so thankful that God has not turned me over to my own pride and lack of faith as He did the Israelites who were destined to die in the wilderness for their lack of faith and obedience.